zhengchangsulab/ProSampler/README.md

 	The higher the order of the Markov Model, the more consistence between the nucleotide frequencies of input and output sequences.)

--d	<Number of degenerate positions in a PSM>
+-d	<the cutoff of Hamming Distance between any two k-mers in a PWM (default: 1)>

 -o	<prefix of output files>
 	Prefix name of the output files in three different formats, i.e.